filmil/bazel-rules-bid/README.md

 This is a refactoring of a hack I did for https://github.com/filmil/bazel-ebook.

 The ebook toolchain setup was very complex.
-It included installing plenty of Python, pandoc and dependencise, which are notoriously hard to get right.
+It included installing plenty of Python, pandoc and dependencies, which are notoriously hard to get right.

 I worked around the whole issue by creating a Docker container which has a regular Debian system with all the tools installed, and writing bazel rules that